noironetworks/charm-nova-cloud-controller/README.txt

 it by the api service rather than its own quantum-security-groups setting.

 If console access is required then console-proxy-ip should be set to a client accessible IP that resolves to the nova-cloud-controller.
-If running in HA mode this could be the vip that the nova-cloud-controller is behind
+If running in HA mode then the public vip is used if console-proxy-ip is set to local.
+Note: The console access protocol is baked into a guest when it is created, if you change it then console access for existing guests will stop working

 ******************************************************
 Special considerations to be deployed using Postgresql